Justice Department asks Supreme Court to toss kids' climate change lawsuit

 Breaking News Emails

-WASHINGTON — The Justice Department asked the U.S. Supreme Court Thursday to put a stop to a massive environmental lawsuit, just over a week before it is scheduled to go to trial.
+WASHINGTON — The Justice Department asked the Supreme Court on Thursday to put a stop to a massive environmental lawsuit, just over a week before it is scheduled to go to trial.

 The suit was filed in 2015 by a group of young people, ranging in age from 10 to 21, who said the federal government has failed to stop climate change by promoting the use of fossil fuels for more than 50 years.
 They claim that policy violated their constitutional right to "a climate system capable of sustaining human life."